muffinmad/emacs-mini-frame/README.md

      (height .
 15))))
 ```

+### Gnome shell does not resize Emacs child frames

+Until [this issue](https://gitlab.gnome.org/GNOME/mutter/-/issues/840) will be solved, Gnome Shell users must also set mini-frame height.

 ## Ignore commands

 One can configure the list of commands that must not be shown in the child frame by customizing the `mini-frame-ignore-commands`.
 The `eval-expression` command is there by default because mini-frame have no modeline to display eldoc hints.
 And because there must be some place to turn `mini-frame-mode` off if something goes wrong (I hope not) :)